Rath2601/core_java/README.md

 * All classes by default extends Object class.
 * types --> single, multilevel, hierarchical.
 * 1 Java doesn't support multiple inheritance (DIAMOND PROBLEM).
 A class cannot extends multiple classes. solved with interface.
-* In case of Interface method as private, static, default we can't override it.
+* In case of Interface method as private, static, default(package-private) we can't override it.
 * In normal classes , private/static cant be overrided. other methods can have equal or greater visibility.

    1. **protected** --> protected,  public.